Frequently Asked Questions About Treatment at Malvern

 There’s no easy answer to this question.
 That’s partly because it’s a different experience for everybody and partly because there are different levels of care.

-Residential treatment – aka “the 28-day model” made popular in TV and movies – is the most intensive form of treatment.
-It involves living at a treatment campus, going to group and individual therapy during the day, and attending twelve-step and other recovery meetings during the evening.
+Residential treatment is the most intensive form of treatment.
+It involves living at a treatment campus, going to group and individual therapy during the day, and attending various recovery meetings during the evening.
+You will also meet with your counselor regularly.
+If you are receiving medication, for any reason, you will also meet with a physician periodically.

 Then there are other levels of care like partial hospitalization and intensive outpatient.
 During these, patients attend group and individual therapy while living at home or in a sober environment.
 These types of treatment are less structured and involve bridging the gap between “treatment life” and the real world.